Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 </sample-output>

-As almost all programs, this program can be written into main as one entity.
-Here is one possibility.
+As almost all programs, this program can be written into `main` as one entity.
+Here is one possibility:

 ```java
 import java.util.ArrayList;